Mental Illness Among Adolescent Refugees in the United States

 Impact

 Research on the effectiveness of educating mental health care providers is minimal.
 There are currently no reported impact analyses of resources for mental health care providers.
 However, several studies have been conducted on the effectiveness of mental health education overall.
-A review of mental health education in 2012 examined over 26 studies regarding changing attitudes about mental health corresponding to theoretical education.127 The methods included showing videos to healthcare students, and providing lectures and presentations by people with mental illness in order to educate students about the issue.
-Overall, the review showed that mental health-related education was effective in changing attitudes of health care providers towards mental illness.
+A review of mental health education in 2012 examined over 26 studies regarding changing attitudes about mental health corresponding to theoretical education.127 The methods included showing videos to healthcare students and providing lectures and presentations by people with mental illness in order to educate students about the issue.
+Overall, the review showed that mental health-related education was effective in changing the attitudes of healthcare providers toward mental illness.

 Gaps